devbridge/jQuery-Autocomplete/readme.md

 Has no dependencies other than jQuery.

-The standard jquery.autocomplete.js file is around 12.7KB when minified via Closure Compiler and gzipped.
+The standard jquery.autocomplete.js file is around 12.7KB when minified via Closure Compiler.

 ##API